OSCG-IO/tf-nimoy/README.md

 ## steps to run

 ### 1.)
-Add your AWS credentials to a local file called 'aws-creds.sh' to look like this:
+Add your AWS credentials to a local secure file called 'keys/aws-creds.sh' to look like this:

     export AWS_ACCESS_KEY_ID=XXXXXXXXXXXXXXXXXXXX
     export AWS_SECRET_ACCESS_KEY=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX